 Gov't to complete handover of 40,000 tablets next week

-KINGSTON, Jamaica — The Government will complete the distribution of 40,000 devices under the Tablets in Schools programme during the week of November 4.
+THE Government will complete the distribution of 40,000 devices under the Tablets in Schools Programme next week.

-Minister of Education, Youth and Information, Fayval Williams, made the disclosure at a ceremony for the handover of tablets at the Buff Bay Primary School last Thursday.
+Minister of Education, Youth and Information Fayval Williams made the disclosure at a ceremony for the handover of tablets at Buff Bay Primary School last Thursday.

 The Government, through e-Learning Jamaica (e-LJam) began the distribution of devices to students benefiting from the Programme of Advancement Through Health and Education (PATH) on October 2.